GiovanniBottone/MSDA_Discrepancy_Analysis/README.md

 # MSDA_Discrepancy_Analysis

 ## Summary
 MSDA Management has identified a financial discrepancy which occurred between 1-1-2011 - 12-31-2012.
-Our task is to identify the discrepancy, and who is responsible for it.
+Our task is to identify the discrepancy, and who is responsible for it using SQL.

 ## Results
 After gathering total transactions for 1-1-2011 - 12-31-2012, filtering by customer, sales representative, average sale, and commission total, it's safe to assume Employee #3 - Jane Peacock - is responsible for the financial discrepancy.